Jaxonwht/breakout/README.md

 When the ball hits near the common edge of two bricks, it will likely remove both bricks and not get bounced.
 The problem lies in the Physics class.

 Extra credit:
 I have created starting text, winning text, losing text and ending text for the game that appear at appropriate times.
+There are four status of the game besides normal playing.
+Starting, Winning, Ending and Congratulation.
+In each case the screen applies different treatment to the nodes.
+Lose: The paddle fails to catch the ball.
+Win: The player passes the current level.
+End: The player loses all the lives.
+Congratulation: The player passes FINAL_LEVEL.

 The ball makes collision sounds with bricks and the paddle.